vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ### Mastodon Web

-The Mastodon Web tier consists of the Core Mastodon experience which is a Ruby application with Puma as the web/presentation service, and a Streaming API which is a node.js application.
+The Mastodon Web tier consists of the Core Mastodon experience which is a Ruby application with Puma as the web/presentation service, providing both ActivityPub/Federation and the web user experiance, and the seperate Streaming API service which is a node.js application.
 We use the Ruby and node.js versions which are recommended in the documentation for installing Mastodon from source on [docs.joinmastodon.org](https://docs.joinmastodon.org/admin/install/).

 ### Persistence